WIC program: Funding

 The WIC program is primarily funded through two separate federal grants: the food grant, and the nutrition services and administration (NSA) grant.
-Total funding increased from 2009–2011, but then began to decrease in 2012.
+Total funding increased from 2009 to 2011, but has since gradually decreased.

 The majority of WIC funding for state and local agencies comes from the federal government; however, some states find the need to supplement their funding with outside resources.
 In 2011, infant formula rebates generated $1.3 billion nationally.

-Participation and Budget Trend
+Participation and budget trend

 Since 1985, total participation in WIC steadily increased from 344,000 to a peak of almost 9.2 million in 2010.
 After 2010, participation began to drop as funding decreased and employment began to increase nationwide.

 Since 2008, WIC has seen a rise and fall in the amount of spending.
 From 2008 to 2011, the total amount spent on programs went from close to $6.2 billion to nearly $7.2 billion.
 In 2012, the amount spent began to fall to about $6.8 billion, possibly due to the decreasing number of participants.